enermaps/Hotmaps-toolbox-service/README.md

 - reverse proxy (Nginx)
 - wiki (Gollum)

-All these services are built around Docker.
+All these services are run in Docker.
 A docker-compose.yml file allows to configure and run the whole project in one place.
 Only the database is run separatly.

 ## Build, configure and run: